LeToNode/Play2.0-CN-doc/detailledTopics/assets/Assets.md

 ## Additional `Cache-Control` directive

-Usually using Etag is enough to have proper caching.
+Usually, using Etag is enough to have proper caching.
 However if you want to specify a custom `Cache-Control` header for a particular resource, you can specify it in your `application.conf` file.
 For example:

 ```
 # Assets configuration